Livingstone songwriters join forces in Songs from the Shire for an album of original music

 Songs from the Shire brought together local musicians in Livingstone Shire to produce an album of original contemporary music.

-Read more...Arts Queensland is proud to partner with local government to support quality arts and cultural experiences across Queensland through the Regional Arts Development Fund (RADF).
+Read more...Arts Queensland (AQ) is proud to partner with local government to support quality arts and cultural experiences across Queensland through the Regional Arts Development Fund (RADF).

 RADF supports arts and cultural activities that: